mnebes/emneb.dev/posts/02-generating-chord-progressions-in-fsharp.md

 ### A Short Disclaimer

 The first thing to note is the definition of "Music Theory" that I'm applying here.
 For many Westerners, the "rules of music" that we learned or heard about are treated as *The* Music Theory.
 As many may suspect though, there are no iron-clad rules to music.
 Globally, you can see countless examples of music that does not adhere to this golden standard of "how music works".
-Adam Neely made an excellent video about this: [Music Theory and White Supremacy](https://www.youtube.com/watch?v=Kr3quGh7pJA) and suggests a more fitting name: "The harmonic style of 18th-century European musicians."
-All this to say that while I will be using some terminology that comes from that style, mainly because this is the one that I (very roughly) understand, it is only *one way* of approaching the topic.
+Adam Neely made an excellent video about this: [Music Theory and White Supremacy](https://www.youtube.com/watch?v=Kr3quGh7pJA) and suggests a more fitting name might be: "The harmonic style of 18th-century European musicians."
+All this to say that, while I will be using some terminology that comes from that style, it is mainly because that's the one that I (very roughly) understand, not because it is *the way* of approaching the topic.

 ___